What to Do After a Car Accident

-Should I contact a car accident lawyer if I am involved in a car accident in Wisconsin?
+Should I contact a car accident lawyer if I am involved in a car wreck in Wisconsin?

 How can Levine Law help my motor vehicle accident case?